DMD1070/DMD1070.github.io/lessons/gh-pages.md

 ---
 layout: post
-title: Getting your site on the web
+title: Getting a site on the web with GitHub pages
 lesson_num: 0
 published: true
 excerpt: "Now that you have some HTML and CSS, let's get it on the web with GitHub."
 ---

-## Getting a site on the web with GitHub pages

 So you’ve made a website with HTML and CSS, that’s awesome!
 Well done!
 Right now that site only lives on your computer rather than being accessible to the world.
 Boo!
 Let’s fix that!